-First, here is a map showing the Port of Tampa in relation to the city:
+First, here is a map showing the Port of Tampa in relation to the airport and city:

 The port’s official address is 1101 Channelside Drive, Tampa, Florida, 33602 if you wish to map your route using GPS.
-It’s about nine miles from Tampa International Airport.
+It’s about 10 miles from Tampa International Airport.

-If you are parking for your cruise, click here for more info on your options.
+If you are parking for your cruise, click here for more info on all your options.